 The finest pillows for neck pain relief are those that are filled with memory foam or fiber, or that are water-based.
 Such pillows are comfortable, but at the same time, they provide the needed support.
 They are usually easy to clean, and they don’t flatten out over time.
 Water pillows are heavy, but they stay in position, which is a significant advantage.
 There are also inflatable pillows.
 They are light and are very good for traveling.
 Besides, you can control the firmness of a pillow by how much air you let in.
 Both water and air pillows are versatile, and they automatically react to you changing your position while sleeping.
 Using pillows filled with feathers and down is not advisable because of the lack of support.
 However, there are pillows that have combined filling: feathers and memory foam.
 Such a pillow provides comfort and offers proper neck support.

 Shapes and Height

 There are traditional rectangular pillows with different fillers that provide proper head and neck support.
-Another type of a pillow for neck pain is a roll-shaped pillow.
+Another type of pillow for neck pain is a roll-shaped pillow.
 This type of pillow is a good option for traveling or for short-term use.
 However, roll-shaped pillows are not suitable for long every day sleep, because they only support the neck, but not the head, shoulders or upper back.

 If you change positions during the night, the good option is a multiple height surface pillow.
 The way it works is that it has soft angles transitions which make it easier to change positions.
 When you sleep on your back, you need a different height from when you sleep on your side, and multiple height pillows consider this factor.

-Temperature of the pillow
+The temperature of the pillow

-Foam filled pillows sometimes built up heat if the temperature in the room is high.
+Foam filled pillows sometimes built up the heat if the temperature in the room is high.
 There are foam pillows with cooler technology that controls heat built-up.
 Buckwheat pillows are also a good option if you need to keep the pillow cool, especially in the warm environments.

 Supportive and displacement neck pillows